How to Hire Freelance Developers Online (in 2021)

 Watch this video: ‘Interviewing & Hiring A Developer’ (09 mins 20secs)”

 Finding the perfect developer can be challenging when you don’t know which platform is the best to hire a developer.
 The internet is filled with data about hiring freelance developers which can make the process confusing and difficult to find the best advice for your company.
 That’s why we’ve put together this simple list of strategies that you can use to find the right developer for your business or project.

 Sounds simple?
 Well, not so fast.
 How quickly you get to this final point depends largely on the way you look for freelance software developers and the database that you are using.
-So let’s see how and where you’ll find them:-
+So let’s see how and where you can find freelance developers.

 If you decided to hire a developer on your own, there are several ways you can go about it.

 If you have connections in the IT industry, the easiest way is to ask for recommendations or post a classical job offer in ad listings.
-You can assess the candidates in short interviews - face to face or via messages/phone calls.
-This is a traditional way to hire developers.
+You can assess the candidates in short interviews, face to face or via messages/phone calls.
+This is a traditional way to hire new software engineers.
 The only difference is that you don’t hire them full time, but for them to work on a specific product, project, or site.
-The two of you can agree to sign a contract according to the laws of your state, and the freelancer can begin working.
+The two of you can agree to sign a contract according to the laws and policy of your state, and the freelancer can begin working.

 What are the pros of traditional hiring practices?
-If the freelance worker is recommended by someone you trust or comes from professional circles that are familiar to you, you have a certain level of assurance that they will do a good job.
+If the new freelance worker is recommended by someone you trust or comes from professional circles that are familiar to you, you have a certain level of assurance that they will do a good job.
 Knowing that other companies have worked with them or that their clients have had a good experience with their engineering work can be helpful to know that you are hiring a qualified freelance developer.
 This way of hiring software developers also allows you to vet the candidate and communicate regularly with them.

-However, if the freelancer abandons your project mid-way or yields unsatisfactory results, there is little you can do about it.
+However, if the freelancer abandons your project mid-way or yields unsatisfactory results, there is little you or your management team can do about it.
 Unlike online freelancing platforms, this way of hiring doesn’t offer much protection - for you or the worker.

-Another way to hire developers is to utilize social networks.
+Another way to hire developers is to utilize the database of social networks.
 Being a professional social network, LinkedIn is one of the companies that is often the first choices when it comes to finding talent.
 LinkedIn is a hub for professionals with a variety of backgrounds and qualifications and provides a large amount of data to choose from.
 A perk of sites like these is that you have the means to filter applicants according to your desired specifications.

 Specifications may include qualifications, skills, education, experience, recommendations, and even rates.
 Hourly rates of software developers depend on all of these factors.
-You can search for the right candidates who are open to job opportunities - another special feature on LinkedIn, allowing employers to see which professionals are available for full-time jobs or gigs.
-Another way is to simply post a job offer - either as a regular or boosted post, and wait for the applications.
+You can search for the right candidates who are open to new job opportunities.
+Another special feature on LinkedIn, allowing employers to check to see which professionals are available for full-time jobs or gigs.
+Another way is to simply post a job offer, either as a regular or boosted post, and wait for the applications.

-You can do a similar thing on Facebook.
+You can do a similar thing on a site like Facebook.
 There are plenty of Facebook groups that connect employers and freelancers, but you should look for the ones with a large number of members and serious administrator teams.
 These groups usually have strict rules for employers and freelancers in terms of minimum hourly rates, types of offers, and communication.
-While these groups don’t offer advanced search features like LinkedIn, they can be a good source for clients looking to hire top talent.
+While these groups don’t offer advanced search features compared to a database like LinkedIn, they can be a good source for clients looking to hire top talent.
 Furthermore, these platforms can be great places for companies to network and expand their marketing which can help to attract new clients to their site.

 So, what’s the remaining option?